EricZimmerman/VoronTools/EBB_CAN.md

 issue with not being able to use CANBoot to flash things behind the U2C on older firmware.
 Once you do the steps below, you do not have to touch the U2C again

-1. make sure you have the latest firmware for the U2C from BTT, which is available [here](https://github.com/Arksine/CanBoot/issues/44#issuecomment-1381555466):
+1. Make sure you have the latest firmware for the U2C from BTT, which is available [here](https://github.com/Arksine/CanBoot/issues/44#issuecomment-1381555466):
 2. The steps to flash this firmware are (taken from above link):
-    - Download the file from bigtreetech comment.
+    - Download the file from bigtreetech comment
     - Stop klipper `sudo systemctl stop klipper`
     - Bring down the can interface `sudo ifdown can0`
     - Unzip the firmware file from bigtreetech